WPChill/EverlightBox/README.txt

 Yes, you can do it when you share the image on Facebook, Pinterest and Houzz.
 The other social networks doesn't have this feature.

+= How do activate EverlightBox with Final Tiles Gallery or Modula Gallery? =

+In order to activate EverlightBox with these plugins you need to set the field "Lightbox & Links" to "Direct link to image".

 == Screenshots ==

 1. Mobile view with social networks enabled